Senstar Corporation: History

 Senstar started in 1981 as a spin-off from the Computing Devices Division of Control Data Canada (CDC).
 Its founders created Sentrax, the world's first ported coaxial cable sensor.
 Early adopters of the technology included the U.S. military as well as the Correctional Service of Canada, who installed the buried sensor system at its correctional facilities throughout Canada.

 In 1994 Senstar was acquired by the Dornier Group of Daimler Benz.

 In 1997 Senstar was sold to Magal Security Systems, which previously purchased Stellar Security Systems in 1993, a manufacturer of electrostatic field and triboelectric fence-mounted sensors.
 The new organization went under the name Senstar-Stellar Corporation in its North American operations, while Senstar remained the name for European operations.
 In 1998 Magal acquired Perimeter Products Inc., a manufacturer of fence-mounted sensors and bistatic microwave sensors, where it remained as a separate entity.

 In 2003 Senstar, via Perimeter Products Inc., acquired Dominion Wireless, a manufacturer of personal duress systems, with all three organizations being consolidated in 2009 at the Ottawa headquarters under the Senstar brand.

 In 2014 Magal purchased Optellios, a manufacturer of long-range fiber optic sensors, and merged the organization with the main Senstar operations.

 In 2016 Senstar amalgamated with Aimetis, a Waterloo-based company specializing in AI-based video analytics and video management software.

 In 2023, Magal's projects division was sold to Aeronautics Ltd., a subsidiary of RAFAEL Advanced Defense Systems Ltd. In connection to the sale, the remaining company was renamed to Senstar Tehnologies Ltd.

+In February 2025, Senstar acquired Blickfeld GmbH, a producer of 3D LiDAR sensors.